matteeyao/apprenticeship/docker/mod/docker-swarm/README.md

 # Docker Swarm

+## Introduction to Docker Swarm

+Docker includes a feature called `swarm mode`, which allows you to build a distributed cluster of docker machines to run your containers.

+Docker swarm provides many useful features, and can help facilitate orchestration, high-availability , and scaling

+* **Docker Swarm**: A cluster management solution that comes packaged with Docker.
+It allows us to create and manage a cluster of Docker servers.

+* **Manager**: A server in a Swarm that controls the swarm cluster and delegates work to workers.

+* **Worker**: A server in the Swarm that executes container workloads.

+## Let's build a swarm

+**1 Manager**

+* Image: Ubuntu 18.04 Bionic Beaver LTS

+* Size: Medium

+**2 Workers**

+* Image: Ubuntu 18.04 Bionic Beaver LTS

+* Size: Small

+## Benefits of Docker Swarm

 * **Cluster management integrated w/ Docker Engine** ▶︎ Docker CLI allows you to create a swarm of Docker Engines where you can deploy your application.
 No additional software needed.

 * **Decentralized design** ▶︎ Docker Engine handles specialization at runtime, allowing you to deploy an entire swarm from a single disk image.